So you have a fever, what now?

 - Has a seizure

-- Has a rash, sore throat, headache, stiff neck, or earache
+- Has a rash, sore throat, headache, stiff neck, or an earache

 Whether you, your child or loved one has a fever, it’s important to understand why it has onset and what the underlying causes are in order to treat everything.
-Contact Florida Primary Care Clinics today and speak with a doctor to find out more about fevers and what we can do to help.
+Contact Physician Partners of America today and speak with a doctor to find out more about fevers and what we can do to help.